Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Decision Rights in Practice

-The following examples illustrate how decision authority and contribution may vary across different categories of decisions.
+The following examples illustrate how decision authority and involvement may vary across different categories of decisions.

 The Decision Architecture Lens can then be used to clarify significance, escalation, and memory for each specific case.